ranjitpatra/TestCodeLab/responsive-design-and-development.md

 vi. ```Ext.GlobalEvents``` will fire the responsiveupdate event.

-We can catch the responsiveupdate event from the Ext.GlobalEvents.
+We can catch the responsiveupdate event from the Ext.GlobalEvents and this event will be fired when we change screen size or orientation.

 ``` javascript
 Ext.GlobalEvents.on("responsiveupdate", function(context){